HanRoz/IbtidaBookShop/README.md

 About website:
 1. The website is responsive for all devices.
-   The difference in device size may result in different display slightly.
+  The difference in device size may cause slight variations in the display.
 Best on Desktop and Tablet.
-2. User may purchase the physical and e-book store.
+2. User may purchase the physical and e-book in store.
    E-book can be read directly on the website in "my library" page.